shidahe/semidense-lines/README.md

 # 4. Results

 In default configuration, the sparse SLAM system run once and then all other processing (including semi-dense mapping, 3D line segment extraction and surface reconstruction) happens offline afterwards.
-Note the offline processing can take a long time which makes the windows unresponsive.
-Please wait until the processing is finished in order to save the results.
-Online processing can be enabled by uncomment the *OnlineLoop* macro in *ProbabilityMapping.cc* file.
+Note the offline processing can take a long time which makes the windows unresponsive. **Please wait until the processing is finished in order to save the results.** Online processing can be enabled by uncomment the *OnlineLoop* macro in *ProbabilityMapping.cc* file.
 However, this is not recommended due to the fact that real-time performance is not yet guaranteed.

-The results are saved in the folder *results_line_segments* with an inner folder named by the starting time.
-In that folder, *info.txt* reports time usage and used parameters. *model.obj* is the reconstructed mesh of the scene. *semi_pointcloud.obj* is the raw semi-dense pointcloud from semi-dense mapping. *line_segments.obj* contains the extracted 3D line segments before clustering, and *line_segments_clustered_incr.obj* contains the clustered line segments. *line_segments_edlines.obj* contains the line segments extracted with decoupled line segment fitting.
-Files start with *Line3D++* are created by Line3D++.
+The results are saved in the directory *results_line_segments* under a subdirectory named by the starting time.

+In each result directory:
+- *info.txt* reports time usage and used parameters.
+- *model.obj* is the reconstructed mesh of the scene.
+- *semi_pointcloud.obj* is the raw semi-dense pointcloud from semi-dense mapping.
+- *line_segments.obj* contains the extracted 3D line segments before clustering.
+- *line_segments_clustered_incr.obj* contains the clustered line segments.
+- *line_segments_edlines.obj* contains the line segments extracted using decoupled line segment fitting.
+- Files with *Line3D++* in their names are created by Line3D++.